-Silverwood is a flute and guitar duo playing Euro/American classical music spanning 800 years as well as traditional Celtic music (Irish, Scottish, British) with the addition of the bodhran (Irish drum).
-Silverwood has been entertaining Louisville area audiences for over 25 years and is available for your private party, wedding, corporate function, retail promotion, or other special event.
+Silverwood is a flute and guitar duo playing Euro/American classical music spanning 800 years, winter holiday music, and traditional Celtic music (Irish, Scottish, British) with the addition of the bodhran (Irish drum).
+Silverwood has been entertaining Louisville area audiences for over 30 years and is available for your private party, wedding, corporate function, retail promotion, or other special event.

 Christmas / Winter Holiday

 Nancy Harris, flutist, and John Grammer, guitarist, have played together as the duo Silverwood since 1993.
 Silverwood has a split personality.
 It is a classical ensemble, playing European and American music of the past eight centuries.
 It is also a traditional Celtic band, playing jigs, reels, strathspeys, hornpipes, and waltzes.
 As a Celtic ensemble, bodhran (Irish drum) is often added to the mix.